cossacklabs/product-docs/themis/spec/symmetric-keys.md

 ### Example

-Here is a snippet illustrating how to generate a good symmetric key:
+Here is a snippet in Go, illustrating how to generate a good symmetric key:

 ```go
 package main